njiti/Hero-Squad/Readme.md

 ## description

-on application launch the user can add and view the created squads .
+An application launch the user can add and view the created squads .
 ## Author
 JAPHETH NYARANGA.